 Thinking about living or visiting Merida, Mexico?

-Well…what about where to stay in Merida?
+But…what about where to stay in Merida?

-One thing we know for sure – choosing where to stay in Merida is one of the important factors to get the most of your time there.
+One thing we know for sure – choosing where to stay in Merida is one of the important factors to get the most out of your time there.

 Why Should Digital Nomads Live In Merida?